Updated 15/11/2024

 - Feline chlamydophilosis

 While vet costs for cats vary greatly depending on where you live, you can expect to pay around $200 for an annual wellness exam in the USA.
-This price is likely to increase if vaccinations or treatment is neccessary.
+This price is likely to increase if vaccinations or treatment are necessary.